 We make every attempt to keep our information accurate and up-to-date.

 Please Contact Us with any questions or comments.

 The Porter Hayden Company distributed sold and installed asbestos insulation throughout the 1960s and 1970s.
 Some exposed workers got sick with asbestos-related illnesses like mesothelioma.
 The company faced several lawsuits that led to bankruptcy and an asbestos trust to compensate victims.

 Porter Hayden was founded in 1966 when two older companies, H.W.
 Porter & Co. and Reid Hayden Inc., merged.
 The former was based in New Jersey and the latter in Maryland.

-The new company, Porter Hayden, operated out of Baltimore.
+- The new company, Porter Hayden, operated out of Baltimore.
 Although the Porter Hayden Company did not manufacture any asbestos products, it did distribute and sell them to other companies.

-Porter Hayden distributed and installed insulation.
+- Porter Hayden distributed and installed insulation.
 Its products largely went into industrial workplaces like steel, chemical, and manufacturing plants.

 Unlike other insulation companies, Porter Hayden did not manufacture its own products.
 Instead, it sold and distributed insulation products and installed them.

 Through the years, asbestos was used in many insulation products by many different companies.
-Because asbestos is effective at insulating against temperature changes, it was often used to insulate homes, to prevent heat loss from furnaces and boilers, and to keep refrigeration units from overheating; additionally, asbestos was inexpensive and readily available.
+Because asbestos is effective at insulating against temperature changes, it was often used to insulate homes, prevent heat loss from furnaces and boilers, and keep refrigeration units from overheating; additionally, asbestos was inexpensive and readily available.

 Although asbestos is a useful, natural mineral, it is also extremely harmful to human health.
 When a piece of asbestos is disturbed, it can release microscopic needle-like fibers into the air.